umbraco/UmbracoDocs/14/umbraco-commerce/getting-started/user-interface.md

 ![Umbraco Commerce Settings - List View](../media/umbraco-commerce\_settings\_section\_list\_view.png)

-Each Store has 8 key areas of configuration accessible within the **Settings** section:
+Each Store has a number of key areas of configuration accessible within the **Settings** section:

 * **Store**: Each Store node contain Store level configuration settings.
+* **Locations** contain the configuration of the different locations of the store.
 * **Order Statuses** contain the configuration of the different Statuses an order can be in.
 Think of these as an organizational structure for your Orders.
 * **Shipping Methods** contains the list of Shipping Methods available to a Store.
 * **Payment Methods** contains the list of Payment Methods available to a Store.